linsalrob/partie/INSTALLATION.md

 ### Formatted databases

 This is probably the best download, you can download the three databases we use already formatted for bowtie2.
-These three databases should be in the `db/` directory under PARTIE.
+These three databases should end up in the `db/` directory under PARTIE.

 You can use make to install the files: